 Pod Hollow at West Stow Pods

-From the heavy rounded door to the iconic ‘No admittance except on party business’ sign, there is no doubt that this hobbit hole is Tolkien-inspired through and through.
+From the heavy rounded door to the iconic ‘No admittance except on party business’ sign, there ‘z no doubt that this hobbit hole is Tolkien-inspired through and through.

-While there are a few other ‘hobbit holes’ dotted around Europe, this is the only one which is factually accurate.
+While there are a few other ‘hobbit holes’ dotted around Europe, this is the only one that is factually accurate.

 Pod Hollow is separated from the rest of West Stow Pods with its own path leading up to the holiday home and a gate into your private enclosed area.

 There’s a really nice outside area in front of the hobbit hole, with a table and chairs, a bench and a BBQ, which would be lovely if the weather treats you kindly on your visit.

 While from the outside it may look like a house fit for a hobbit, this hobbit hole is like a tardis.

 In fact, a pair of hairy Hobbit slippers greets you, ready to slip your feet into after a long day of walking.

 Filled to the brim with so many tiny details, you can tell that this hobbit hole was made with love and with avid Lord of the Rings fans in mind.

 We spent a solid twenty minutes just looking around at the living space in awe and admiration.
-It was as if

 Gandalf Ian McKellan himself had just entered the building!